 Head to George Town attractions and pick your favourites out of what is described for day 2 above.

-To finish up your one day trip in Penang, head to the Batu Ferringhi Night Market and eat dinner at Long Beach Kafe.
+If you don’t do the Eat Drink George Town food tour, finish up your one day trip in Penang by heading to the Batu Ferringhi Night Market and eat dinner at Long Beach Kafe.
+Delicious!

 Penang itinerary 2 days

-If you have 4 days in Penang, I would do everything above without adding any extra Penang things to see and instead stretch it out a little so you can relax more in the afternoons when it can be hot.
+If you have 4 days in Penang, I would do everything above without adding any extra Penang things to see and instead stretch it out a little so you can relax more in the afternoons when it can feel hot and sweaty.

 So my Penang 4 days 3 nights itinerary would involve moving half of the day two activities to another day and returning in the evening to whichever area you have enjoyed most.